ElRapt/globalslowmode/README.md

 This bot helps enforce a global slow mode in a discord server.
 It offers both standard and embed slow modes, which can be managed separately.

+All servers have their own settings, which are stored in the database.
+This ensures resilience in case the bot goes down.

 ## Table of Contents
 - [Features](#features)
 - [Commands](#commands)